Frequently Asked Questions

 There is a shared campfire pit centrally located in the main yard area.
 Bringing a propane fire or BBQ is often an option depending on the forest fire risk but please call ahead.
 The firepit is closed during quiet hours 10pm to 8am.

 Where can I buy groceries?

-Village Grocer is a fantastic grocery store just ten minutes from here in Blind Bay.
-Salmon Arm also has any stores you may need.
+Blind Bay Village Grocer is a fantastic full service grocery store just ten minutes from here.
+It includes a bakery, deli, hot prepared food, ice cream, liquor store, post office, and gas station.
+Salmon Arm, 20 minutes away, also has any stores you may need.